dbbs-lab/cerebellar-models/docs/analysis/spike_analysis.rst

   This gives for each element to plot, its name, abbreviation and color.

-This class will load the results from nio files produced by the BSB simulation and store them in store them in the following attributes:
+This class will load the results from nio files produced by the BSB simulation and store them  in the following attributes:

 * ``all_spikes``: A Boolean numpy array of shape (N*M) storing spike events for each time step.
 N corresponds to the number of time steps, M to the number of